Optics

 Plasmonic

-In unlocalized plasmonic based effects, such as Surface Plasmon Resonance (SPR) type used for sensing, the resonance is due to coupling between the incident light and a metallic periodically nanopatterned surface.
-It produces a broad absorption dip in the reflection spectrum at the resonance wavelength or at the coupling angle.
-Such responses can be exploited in sensors for species detection (gas, molecules…)
+Non-localized plasmonic effects, such as Surface Plasmon Resonance (SPR), are commonly used in sensing applications.
+In this case, the resonance is caused by the interaction between incident light and a metallic surface with a periodic nanopattern.
+This interaction results in a broad absorption dip in the reflection spectrum at the resonance wavelength or coupling angle.
+These responses can be utilized in sensors to detect various species, such as gases or molecules.

 Prism detection and angular analysis